-Military diet substitutes are pre-approved food you can consume while on the military diet.
-This calorie-restricted diet claims to help you lose 10 pounds in a week.
-You consume about 1000-1400 calories a day on this diet and burn more fat, which helps in faster weight loss.
-A 3-day military diet with set meal plans will help kick-start your metabolism.
+Military diet substitutes are pre-approved food you can add to your military diet.
+You can consume about 1000-1400 calories a day on this diet and burn more fat, which helps in faster weight loss.
+A 3-day military diet with set meal plans will help kick-start your metabolismi .
 The best part is, you can eat whatever you want for the next four days.
 However, you must stick to low-calorie and nutritious foods for a better effect.
 Military diet substitutes are a convenient option if you are not able to find the foods listed in the diet plan.
-They are equally healthy and can be easily swapped with the original foods.

-Try the military diet and learn about the substitutes to successfully complete the military diet.
-Remember, you will lose around 10 pounds in just a week.
+Just try the military diet and learn about the substitutes to successfully complete the military diet.
 So, are you ready to take on this weight loss challenge?
 Read on to know all the details about why you need these substitutes, which foods can be considered as military diet substitutes, and how to consume them.
-Swipe up!

 Reasons To Make A Food Substitution